gantoin/quizzy.ua/README.md

-# quizz-ukrainian-number
+# Quizzy UA

 A simple game to study numbers in Ukrainian

 Deployed on heroku: https://quizz-ukrainian-number.herokuapp.com/